 Table 9: Similarity within the script

 Type 1 cases are proposed to be considered as variants.
 These cases are interesting in that they present no similarity in the form but have similar phonetic output.
-This is not unusual to find such regional variations and they are regularly used by the Telugu users.
+This is not unusual to find such regional variations and they are regularly used by Telugu users.
 These may not cause confusion but become annoying to learners and particularly problematic to the analyzers and generators.
-Foregoing is the brief description of these variants followed by variants in Table 9.

-Type 2.
+6.2 Type 2.
 Shared similarity with the other related scripts.